mlm79/VibrantWeb/README.md

 + At any time, you can click the VW icon to see a running list of 3rd-party entities that are on sites you have visited.
 + Sorting on the far left column shows the entities that are the site you're currently visited (identified by the pink square).
++ Click on an entity to go to its Whois page where you can learn about the domain's owner.
 + Moving your mouse to the top of the pop-up reveals the control panel; from there you can click on "The Vibrant Web" to see a visualization of your full browing history; you can also turn off entity collection and clear your history.